janEntikan/panda3d-docs/programming/render-to-texture/low-level-render-to-texture.rst

 necessarily mean "copy."
 There are other ways to transfer the contents of a window into a texture that may be faster.
-For example, if the OpenGL implementation supports the ARB_pbuffers extension, then the transfer might be achieved using wglBindTexImageARB.
+For example, if the OpenGL implementation supports the ARB_pbuffers extension, then the transfer might be achieved using wgl_bind_tex_image_arb.
 The Panda user does not need to worry about how the transfer is done.
 It is only important that you know that Panda will use the fastest means available to transfer the contents of the window into the texture.